AI Ethics in Education: What Teachers Need to Know [2026]Students engaged in a classroom discussion about AI ethics and responsible technology use

 KS4 learners can study AI ethics and its societal impact.
 Learners in Year 10 can analyse AI marking tool data pipelines.
 They can explore data use, decision-making, and bias potential.
 This links to "ethical, legal... impacts" (DfE National Curriculum).

 These lessons develop learners' AI skills for life after school.
-They also enable learners to use AI tools critically, not accept outputs without thought (Long & Magerko, 2020).
-This approach prepares them to be informed users (O'Neil, 2016; Holmes & Holstein, 2017).
+They also enable learners to use AI tools critically, rather than accepting outputs without thought (Long & Magerko, 2020).
+This fits the DfE's expectation that pupils learn about the limitations, reliability and potential bias of generative AI.

 Environmental Considerations